ChristianKuehnel/plantgateway/README.md

 # plantgateway
 Bluetooth LE to mqtt gateway for Xiaomi Mi plant sensors.
+For more details see the [documentation overview](doc/overview.md).

 # Use case
 For many setups the Xiaomi Mi plant sensors are too far away from your